 It would appear that the voiceover that we hear in the released cut’s intro is taken from halfway through the film when Nekhorvich has a video for Cruise to watch.
 That’s as good as the editing gets as far as Stuart Baird goes with his so-called salvage job.
 His editing (which went uncredited) doesn’t do justice to Robert Towne’s screenplay, which got trashed by most critics but was spared by some who thought that Woo was the one to blame.
 Woo gets blamed for envisioning the project as an American James Bond, but that was the choice of the producers and more specificially Cruise (who is also a fan of Wong Jing as proven by the romantic car chase being inspired by the one in The Big Score).
 You can try pinpointing the blame on Woo as much as you like, but he was merely complying with Cruise’s vision.
 Try blaming Stuart, who didn’t have the humour to keep in Nekhorvich’s one-liner on the plane trip: “Left to my own devices, I’m an old fart – too inept to read a railroad timetable!”

-Stuart didn’t have the foresight (along with the hindsight) to realize that the aforementioned gay sex symbolism was foreshadowed by Ambrose telling Stamp to not jump from the plane too far ahead of him before being told by Stamp that it wasn’t possible.
+Stuart didn’t have the foresight (along with the hindsight) to realize that the aforementioned gay sex symbolism was foreshadowed by Ambrose telling Stamp to not jump from the plane too far ahead of him, before being told by Stamp that it wasn’t possible.
 The only thing that is an improvement of the first reel in the theatrical cut is the transition from the plane crashing in the mountain to the canyon that Hunt is climbing.
 It still doesn’t excuse Stuart’s attempt to subvert the comedy.
 When Hunt and Nyah are hiding from the singing Latino, Nyah says “Oh god; a bloody baritone!” before Hunt assumes that she prefers tenors.
 Just when you thought that it couldn’t get any funnier, think again.
 When he tells her about his desire to work with her, she insults him by saying “You look like a gigolo, you sound like a thief, you act like a cop – what the bloody Hell do you have in mind?” before he responds in a Bond-like manner: “Working under adverse conditions.
 Highly adverse conditions.”

 After apologizing for triggering the alarm, there’s a close-up shot of Thandie Newton where you can see Tom talking but there’s no sound (the missing dialogue was “Hey, the Bulgari job last week was flawless; and I’ve always been partial to pale yellows”).
 Another example of mimed dialogue is when Tom is on top of Thandie in the bedroom.
 You can see him mime “Of what?” after she was supposed to ask him if he was afraid, but before she made a remark (“Ask a question, you get an answer”).
 When they’re in bed, his beauty compliment is followed by her cynical rebuttal (“That’s because I’m on my back”).
 He quickly reverses the position so that he can issue a retort (“I don’t think so”).
-By the time that we’re introduced to Anthony Hopkins, I’m sure that there are many fans why he wasn’t named after the TV show’s first team leader (i.e. Dan Briggs) since the last movie had Jon Voight named after the show’s second leader (i.e. Jim Phelps).
+By the time that we’re introduced to Anthony Hopkins, I’m sure that there are many fans who wonder why he wasn’t named after the TV show’s first team leader (i.e. Dan Briggs) since the last movie had Jon Voight named after the show’s second leader (i.e. Jim Phelps).
 It would have added a subversive twist (a foiled expectation).

 Stuart removed one of Anthony’s one-liners for a reason that can only be justified if there was a DVD (or Blu-ray) release of the director’s cut.
 When Swanbeck is talking about his experience with the festival, he made a jokey observation (“As if I haven’t been burned enough today”) that ties in with the fire theme of the poster.
 When Swanbeck shows the DVD of Nekhorvich to Ethan, the scientist pauses after his pleasantry as if waiting for a reply.
 Ethan smiles, says he’s fine and asks Nekhorvich how he is.
 The scientist reminisces how himself, his colleague and Ethan share an appreciation for Kubrick’s Dr. Strangelove.
 This would have made for a fabulous in-joke given the last film that audiences saw Cruise in.
 It’s a shame that Anthony went uncredited, although this fits in with the previous film which saw Emilio Estevez go uncredited.
 I feel sorry for Anthony because the opposing running times of M:I-2 signify the subtle difference between a glorified cameo and an extended cameo.

-M:I-2 would have appealed more to the older demographic if Anthony’s screen hadn’t been lopped off more mercilessly than the finger of Ulrich, who was named after the drummer of a band (Metallica) who contributed to the soundtrack.
+M:I-2 would have appealed more to the older demographic if Anthony’s time hadn’t been lopped off more mercilessly than the finger of Ulrich, who was named after the drummer of a band (Metallica) who contributed to the soundtrack.
 Also, Tony’s second scene shouldn’t have been removed because it was subversing the trope of the Tom Cruise formula – a man has a crisis of conscience until a woman encourages him to be the best in his field.
 There is no cultural (other than scenic) reason for M:I 2 to take place in Australia.
 With the exception of a protagonist, none of the antagonists are Australian except one in real life – Richard Roxburgh.
 His South African accent was a nod to Arnold Vosloo in Woo’s Hard Target.
 The producers may have thought that having a bad guy speak in an Australian accent would sound corny and render the Australian portion of the plot to be predictable.
 Upon Nyah leaving the prison (after pretending to be a prisoner), she has a conversation with Hunt.